Sans3108/valro-lfg/README.md

 ### Running:
 If you did everything above right, you should be able to run `npm start` in the terminal and the bot should start.

+## Problems
+- Weird output instead of ranks and around the voice channel?
+Go into the `config` folder and change the emotes in the `config.json5`